NeoGeo Pocket Color

 Neo Pocott

 A now discontinued emulator.
 It has less compatibility but covers all the basics.
-It has appeared on numerous platforms including Apple Mac, Linux and Dreamcast.
+It is available on numerous platforms including Apple Mac, Linux and Dreamcast.

 Homepage: http://neopocott.emuunlim.com/